+If you want to know how Verified SMS works, you've come to the right place.
 Verified SMS is a new type of SMS service created by Google for Android devices.
 It’s currently available in ten countries – the United States, Canada, Brazil, Mexico, United Kingdom, Spain, France, Italy, India and the Philippines.

 Verified SMS is essentially a way of letting customers know that the text messages you send are authentic.
 It allows you to add your business logo, a description, a verification badge and gives customers the chance to preview any links you’ve added.

 When your business sends a Verified SMS message to prospective or potential customers, it makes these messages seem safer and more trustworthy.
 In a world where consumers are constantly getting bombarded with spam messages, sender verification helps to distinguish legitimate business SMS messages from scams.

 Not everyone can receive Verified SMS.
 It’s only available to people using Google’s native Messages app.

 Once your business is registered for Verified SMS, a number of checks are made.
 Messente first carries out a phone-capability check in the background to ensure the customer’s mobile device is RCS-enabled and can receive Verified SMS.
 This occurs prior to and alongside your text messages being sent.

 Google will also automatically check your text messages on a per-message basis to carry out verification, using unreadable, irreversible authenticity codes.
 This means Google doesn’t actually read the content of your message.
 Again, this is done seamlessly in the background – the user experience won’t be disrupted.
 If Google confirms verification, the branding and badge are then applied to your text.

 The main benefit of using Verified SMS is that it helps to build trust with your customer.
 Because they’ll see your logo and can preview any URLs embedded within the text, the recipient can easily see your message isn’t a spam one.